Amassakoul

-Amassakoul ("The Traveler" in Tamashek) is a 2004 album by the Tuareg band Tinariwen.
+Reviews

 In a review of the album, Chris Nickson of AllMusic stated, "This is angry and passionate; it's dangerous music in the very best sense.
 Western bands might have forgotten how to rock as if their lives depended on it; Tinariwen can teach them."
 Jon Lusk of the BBC noted, "you'll be happy to discover that this music has a similar power to transport you to the heats of the Sahara."
-In a review of the album, PopMatters concluded that "this is a band whose music is not only mesmerizing but is destined to find wide appeal to many listeners of all ages."
+PopMatters, an online magazine, concluded that "this is a band whose music is not only mesmerizing but is destined to find wide appeal to many listeners of all ages."

-The song "Chet Boghassa" on this album was later covered by Mdou Moctar.
+Track number 5, "Chet Boghassa" (The Women of Boghassa) of the album was later covered by Mdou Moctar.
+The New Yorker wrote in an article that Chet Boghassa is, "one of their best rebel songs".
+The lyrics reflect a promise to take back Tuareg village from the Malian Army.
+The title track "Amassakoul 'N' Ténéré" has over 4 million streams on Spotify.